-Of the three "pillars of the Reformation," we've already considered the first--Word Alone--in the article on believing the Bible is God's true Word.
-We will be explore what the Bible has to say about faith another article.
+Of the three "pillars of the Reformation," we've considered the first--Word Alone--in the article on believing the Bible is God's true Word.
+An exploration of what the Bible has to say about faith can be found at this link.
 Here, let's find out some of what God says to us about grace.
 The whole Book is really about God's grace, but we can narrow down our study and limit ourselves to five Bible passages about grace.
 The order here is according to how they are arranged in the New Testament.

 Let's start with Acts 15:11, "We believe that we are saved in the same way they are--through the grace of our Lord Jesus."
 Quite a heated debate arose in the early Church about the role of the Jewish Law in the life of new non-Jewish believers.
 Some wanted to force the non-Jewish believers to become Jews by circumcision and following the Jewish laws to include them in the Christian fellowship.
 The conclusion to which the Holy Spirit guided the disciples was that no one could be saved by following the Law.
 They knew they were saved only because Jesus is gracious.
 So, they also placed no restrictions on the non-Jewish believers.
 Our sins are forgiven and we are reconciled to God not by anything we do.
 We are saved only because God is gracious.